 Shipping fees

-Direct Discount Clothing offers flat-rate shipping within Europe; rates depend on destination and order total.
-Direct Discount Clothing does not offer shipping outside of Europe.
+Direct Discount Clothing offers flat-rate shipping within the UK; rates depend on destination and order total.

 MOQs